Home solar panels can seem technical and complicated if you’re just starting out.

 Assess Your Property’s Solar Feasibility

-Before you begin to contact potential installers, consider learning the basics of how solar panel systems work to determine whether or not your home is suitable for an installation.
-In short, the ideal home for solar panels in the US has a south-facing roof, with ample unobstructed installation space, and full sunlight most of the day.
-Partially shaded properties and east or west-facing roofs can also be suitable for solar panels.
+Before contacting potential installers, consider learning the basics of how solar panel systems work to determine whether or not your home is suitable for an installation.
+The ideal home for solar panels in the US has a south-facing roof (toward the equator) with ample unobstructed installation space and full sunlight most of the day.
+Partially-shaded properties and east- or west-facing roofs can also be suitable for solar panels.

 While roofs with conventional pitches are great for direct sunlight absorption in the US, solar panels can also be installed on flat roofs (or ground-mounted) and tilted to the ideal angle for electricity generation.